 - Suggested article databases for Art in Community:

-- Academic Search Complete - multidisciplinary index to academic & popular journals.
+- Academic Search Premier - multidisciplinary index to academic & popular journals.

 - Alternative Press Index - alternative & radical media.